yakimk/QFP/README.md

 Examples
 - `log10(x ** 2)` would equal $\log_{10}(x^2)$
 - `fabs(x - 2)/sqrt(tanh(x))` would equal $\frac{|x-2|}{\sqrt{\tanh(x)}}$

+#### Zeroes and intersections
+You could toggle display of zeroes of the plotted functions or their intersections with the coresponding button on the left side of the screen.
+Both zeroes and intersections are being calculated with a naive algorithm that checks if the difference of values is less than `epsilon` for every point in the defined domain and each step.

+To change domain or redefine the settings (`epsilon` or `step` parameters) of this calculation, enter a chosen value in a coresponding textfield and then replot the functions, either by pressing "Apply Functions" or by pressing "ENTER" on your keyboard.

 ### Possible todos
 - [ ] area coloring under a function plot